-Powers seek to save Iran nuclear deal
+Iran deal 'not dead' despite US exit

 In return, sanctions imposed by the UN, US and EU that had crippled Iran's economy were lifted.

-The deal was agreed between Iran and the five permanent members of the UN Security Council - the US, UK, France, China and Russia - plus Germany.

-Iran insists its nuclear programme is entirely peaceful, and its compliance with the deal has been verified by the International Atomic Energy Agency (IAEA).
+Iran insists its nuclear programme is entirely peaceful, and its compliance with the deal has been verified by the International Atomic Energy Agency (IAEA), who on Wednesday again said Iran was honouring its commitments.

+President Rouhani has warned that Iran could resume "industrial-scale" uranium enrichment if the agreement collapses.

+After the deal was implemented, it was estimated it would take Iran at least 12 months to gather enough highly-enriched uranium or plutonium to build a nuclear weapon if it chose to do so.